 \section{Method}

+\wt training introduces a fairly simple change to the original BigGAN model.
+Instead of training the generator directly on the full dimensionality of the data, $D=256$ (say, for ImageNet dataset), we train the generator in $K=64$.
+Then, in order to upscale the $64\times64$ image back to $256$, we train an up-scaling decoder.
+We now describe two specific instances of the \wt framework, \wtw and \wtp in detail.

-\wt is best described as an autoencoder that operates in the frequency domain instead of the usual pixel space.
-It is comprised of a deterministic encoder, a partly-learned decoder, and learned prior network.
-These three components form a full generative model that can produce high-quality, high-resolution samples with under a week of training on commodity hardware.
+\wtw is best described as an autoencoder that operates in the frequency domain instead of the usual pixel space.
+It is comprised of a deterministic encoder, a learned decoder and learned prior network, i.e. sampler.
+These three components form a full generative model that can produce high-quality, high-resolution samples with a week of training on commodity hardware.

-\subsection{Deterministic Encoder}
+\subsubsection{Deterministic Encoder.}

-The \wt encoder is a deterministic function that recursively applies a wavelet transform to the input image, \textit{retaining only the TL patches at each level}.
+The \wtw encoder is a deterministic function that recursively applies wavelet transform to the input image, \textit{retaining only the TL patches at each level}.
 Each TL patch is a quarter of the size of the previous TL patch, resulting in a pyramid-like stack of 2D patches after multiple transformations.
-Since TL contains the lowest frequencies and, therefore, the most structural information about the image, we use it as a compressed, lossy representation of the input image in our encoding step.
+The last TL contains the lowest frequencies and, therefore, the most structural information about the image.
+We use it as a compressed, lossy representation of the input image in our encoding step.

 For a $N^2$-dimensional image $X$, let us denote the matrix obtained after wavelet transform as $W(X)$, which is a $N \times N$ block matrix with the following structure,